haokeyingxiao/haoke/changelog/release-6-4-13-0/2022-05-20-require-users-to-log-into-their-shopware-account-if-token-has-expired.md

 ---
-title: Require users to log into their Shopware Account if token has expired
+title: Require users to log into their Haoke Account if token has expired
 issue: NEXT-21092
 author: Frederik Schmitt
 author_email: f.schmitt@haokeyingxiao.com